cork-labs/http-middleware-responses/README.md

 Extend or override the available methods by providing an object under `methods` where:
   - `key` is the name of the method to expose in the `res` object.
-  - `value` is either a method definition or a method factory.
+  - `value` is either a method definition or a function.

 ```javascript
 const options = {